Skip to Main Content

 Is Content Created by Generative AI Tools Copyrightable?

-Currently, copyright protection is not granted to works created by Artificial Intelligence.
+Currently, copyright protection is not granted to works created solely by Artificial Intelligence.
 The U.S. Copyright Office has issued guidance that explains the requirement for human authorship to be granted copyright protection and provides information to creators working in tandem with AI tools on how to effectively and correctly registered their works.

 Generative AI tools are trained on collections of material gathered from many places.
 Some AI image and text generation tools have been trained on material scraped from web pages without the consent or knowledge of the web page owners.